What's the Problem With Calling a Listing Agent to See a Listing?

 Writing the Offer With a Buyer's Agent After Seeing the Home With the Listing Agent

 This is where it gets sticky.
-First, the listing agent will see your name on the purchase offer, and will know who you are.
-This is not likely to sit well with the listing agent because the agent will feel as though they were used.
+First, the listing agent will see your name on the purchase offer and will know who you are.
+It is not likely to sit well with the listing agent because the agent will feel as though they were used.
 Agents do not work for free.

 To compound the problem, let's say there are two offers on a home.
 Which will get accepted?
 Will it be your offer or the other offer from another agent?
 Listing agents tend to orchestrate offer acceptance.
 If the listing agent is peeved at you—and at your agent for "stealing you"—your chances of offer acceptance many suffer.